BentleyJOakes/BentleyJOakes.github.io/_news/2026-06-08-mitacs-fatima.md

 related_posts: false
 ---

-The [Oakes Lab](/lab/) is welcoming [Fatima Aguel](https://www.linkedin.com/in/faatima24/) as a MITACS Globalink Research Intern this summer, working on ontological modelling of digital twin component repositories.
+The [Oakes Lab](/lab/) is welcoming [Fatima Aguel](https://www.linkedin.com/in/faatima24/) as a Mitacs Globalink Research Intern this summer, working on ontological modelling of digital twin component repositories.
 Welcome Fatima!